Real Talk Women's Support Group's Purpose or Mission

-What you can expect from sessions with Real Talk Women's Support Group
+Real Talk Women's Support Group is designed for

 Participants can expect a warm, welcoming space to connect with other women through weekly in-person sessions held in Brooklyn, NY.
 Each gathering provides an opportunity for open and meaningful conversation, guided reflection, and genuine emotional support within a nurturing all-female environment.
 Together, we explore real-life experiences in a way that feels safe, honest, and deeply validating.

-To help foster deeper self-expression and insight, sessions occasionally include sandtray therapy — a creative and reflective approach that allows for exploration beyond words.
-Full confidentiality is always maintained so every woman can feel respected, protected, and free to share authentically.
-Between sessions, members are invited to stay connected through a private WhatsApp group, where encouragement and community support continue throughout the week.
-This ongoing connection helps the sense of safety and sisterhood extend far beyond the walls of the group room.
+To support reflection and deeper self-awareness, sessions incorporate sand tray therapy—a gentle, creative approach that allows parents to explore their inner experience beyond words.
+Full confidentiality is maintained so every parent can feel respected, protected, and free to share in a way that feels authentic and safe.
+Between sessions, members are invited to stay connected through a private WhatsApp group, offering ongoing encouragement and a sense of shared understanding throughout the week.
+This continued connection helps the feeling of support and belonging extend beyond the group space and into daily life.

-I have had the privilege of working with the Jewish community for many years, supporting both children and adults in a variety of settings.
-My work in local clinics has allowed me to provide clinical care that honors the unique needs, values, and sensitivities of the frum community.
-Over the years, I’ve come to deeply appreciate the balance many individuals strive to maintain between personal well-being and communal or family responsibilities, and I bring that awareness into every session.
+I have had the privilege of working with the Jewish community for many years, supporting parents, children, and families across a variety of settings.
+My work in local clinics has allowed me to provide care that honors the unique needs, values, and sensitivities of the frum community, particularly as they relate to parenting and family life.
+Over the years, I have come to deeply appreciate the balance many parents strive to maintain between personal well-being and their responsibilities to family and community, and I bring this understanding into each group session.

-In addition to my clinical work, I maintain a private practice where I support individuals and families through a client-centered, culturally sensitive approach.
-I also serve as a supervisor for a social-service agency, guiding developing clinicians as they grow their skills and confidence within a culturally observant framework.
+In addition to my clinical work, I maintain a private practice where I support parents and families through a client-centered, culturally sensitive approach.
+I also serve as a supervisor for a social service agency, guiding developing clinicians as they build their skills and confidence within a culturally sensitive framework.
 These experiences have given me a rich understanding of both the strengths and challenges that shape our community.
-Above all, they’ve reinforced my belief in the importance of compassionate, thoughtful care that meets each person where they are and helps them move toward greater clarity, resilience, and emotional well-being.
+Above all, they have reinforced my belief in the importance of compassionate, thoughtful support that meets parents where they are and helps them move toward greater clarity, resilience, and emotional well-being within the role of parenting

 Approaches